-A quick test of both pyranometers can be done by using a simple hand held multimeter and a lamp.
+A quick test of the instrument can be done by using a simple hand held multimeter and a lamp.

-- 4. Check the electrical resistance of the upfacing sensor between the green (-) and white (+) wire, and for the downfacing sensor between the grey (-) and pink (+) wire.
+- 1. Check the electrical resistance of the sensor between the green (-) and white (+) wire.
 Use a multimeter at the 1000 Ω range.
 Measure the sensor resistance first with one polarity, than reverse the polarity.
 Take the average value.
-The typical resistance of the wiring is 0.1 Ω/m .
-Typical resistance should be the typical sensor resistance of 50 to 100 Ω plus 1.5 Ω for the total resistance of two wires (back and forth) of each 5 m.
-Infinite resistance indicates a broken circuit; zero or a low resistance indicates a short circuit.
-5. Check if the sensors react to light: put the multimeter at its most sensitive range of DC voltage measurement, typically the 100 x 10 $^{-3}$ VDC range or lower.
-Expose the sensors to a strong light source, for instance a 100 W light bulb at 0.1 m distance.
-The signal should read > 2 x 10 $^{-3}$ V now.
-Darken the sensors either by putting something over it or switching off the light.
-The instrument voltage output should go down and within one minute approach 0 V. - 6.
+The typical resistance of the wiring is 0.1 Ω /m.
+Typical resistance should be the typical sensor resistance of 100 to 200 Ω plus 1.5 Ω for the total resistance of two wires (back and forth) of each 5 m.
+Infinite resistance indicates a broken circuit; zero or a low resistance indicates a short circuit. - 2.
+Check if the sensor reacts to light: put the multimeter at its most sensitive range of DC voltage measurement, typically the 100×10^{-3} VDC range or lower.
+Expose the sensor to a strong light source, for instance a 100 W light bulb at 0.1 m distance.
+The signal should read $> 2 \times 10^{-3}$ V now.
+Darken the sensor either by putting something over it or switching off the light.
+The instrument voltage output should go down and within one minute approach 0 V. - 3.
 Remove the sun screen, (see chapter on installation of the sun screen).
-Inspect the bubble level. - 7.
-Inspect the instrument for any damage. - 8.
+Inspect the bubble level. - 4.
+Inspect the instrument for any damage. - 5.
 Inspect if the humidity indicator is blue.
+Blue indicates dryness.
 The colour pink indicates it is humid: in the latter case replace the desiccant (see chapter on maintenance).